Staunch-Emmanuel/Staunch-Emmanuel/README.md

 - 👋 Hi, I’m @Staunch-Emmanuel
-- 👀 I’m interested in IT Support, Management Information System, System administration, Web development
+- 👀 I’m interested in Web design and development, IT Support, Management Information System, System administration
-- 🌱 I’m currently code in Python, Javascript languages
+- 🌱 I’m currently coding in HTML5 CSS3, Python, Javascript languages
-- 💞️ I’m looking to collaborate on a web development project
+- 💞️ I’m looking to collaborate on a web design and development projects, Email template design
 - 📫 How to reach me www.linkedin.com/in/enwelem-emmanuel

 <!---